 Option 3: Mathematical Physics path (total credits: 51)

-Plus at least one of the two Physics classes below (with the required Math class):
+Plus at least one of the two Physics classes below: